mwdle/AdguardHomeConfig/README.md

     git clone https://github.com/mwdle/AdguardHomeConfig.git
     ```

+2. Create a folder on your system for Docker bind mounts / storing container files.
+The folder should have the following structure:

+    ```shell
+    docker_volumes/
+    ├── Adguard/
+    │   ├── config/
+    │   └── work/
+    ```

-2. Change the ```.env``` file properties:
+3. Change the ```.env``` file properties for your configuration:

     ```properties
-    DOCKER_VOLUMES=<PATH_TO_DOCKER_VOLUMES_FOLDER> # A folder on your system to store bind mounts for Docker containers.
+    DOCKER_VOLUMES=<PATH_TO_DOCKER_VOLUMES_FOLDER> # The folder created in the previous step.
     ```

-3. Open a terminal in the directory containing the docker-compose file.
+4. Open a terminal in the directory containing the docker-compose file.
-4. Create a docker network for the container:
+5. Create a docker network for the container:

     ```shell
     docker network create Adguard
     ```

-5. Start the container:
+6. Start the container:

     ```shell
     docker compose up -d